-Sshrishti’s vision of integrated, holistic development also makes for Sshrishti’s efforts towards providing for and bridging the ever widening divide in digital literacy.
-Given post-independent India’s lop-sided development outcomes and the continuing disparity in its planning and implementation, Sshrishti attempts, through its initiatives in digital literacy to provide elementary and advanced training in computer applications to those on the outside of India’s digital revolution who miss out on the associated dividends that it brings in terms of employability, communications and functionality..
+Sshrishti’s vision of integrated and holistic development entails Sshrishti’s efforts towards bridging the ever-widening divide in digital literacy.
+Given post-independent India’s lop-sided development outcomes and the continuing disparity in its planning and implementation, Sshrishti attempts to achieve digital literacy by providing basic, elementary, and advanced training in computer applications to those at the margins of India’s digital revolution who miss out on the associated dividends that bring in better opportunities at employability, communications, and functionality.

-Digital literacy, Sshrishti hopes, would not only supplement schooling and education but also foster employability, greatly enhancing the quality of livelihood possibilities available to youth from marginalized and impoverished communities.
-It is with these objectives that Sshrishti’s programme incorporates:
+At Sshrishti, we hope that digital literacy will not only supplement schooling and education but also foster employability, greatly enhancing the quality of livelihood and possibilities available to youth from marginalized and impoverished communities.
+It is with these objectives that Sshrishti’s digital literacy programme incorporates:

-The programme started in 2008 in village Surana in Rajasthan and has covered villages in the Haryana, Uttar Pradesh and Uttarakhand.
+The programme started in 2008 in a village named Surana in Rajasthan and since then, has covered villages in Haryana, Uttar Pradesh and Uttarakhand.
 Currently, the project is operational in Delhi and across villages in Uttarakhand.
 Sshrishti’s digital literacy programme has so far benefited over 10,000 students.